We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Best value: Lazarus Naturals High Potency CBD Tincture | Skip to review

 If you’re on the hunt for a great CBD product, you may have noticed that you have lots of choices.
 Not only are there different types of products — including oils, gummies, lotions, and even beauty products — but there are also different types of CBD.

 Although CBD isolate, broad-spectrum CBD, and full-spectrum CBD each have their own unique qualities, full-spectrum CBD is the only one that has all compounds of the cannabis plant, including both cannabidiol (CBD) and tetrahydrocannabinol (THC).
 That may make it particularly beneficial, thanks to the entourage effect.

 Read on to learn more about the benefits of full-spectrum CBD and get our take on some of the best full-spectrum CBD tinctures out there.

 While the term “CBD tincture” is often used interchangeably with “CBD oil,” the two are actually different.

-We chose these products based on criteria we think show that the manufacturers are prioritizing safety and quality, and are honest about their products.
+We chose these products based on criteria that the manufacturers are prioritizing safety and quality and are honest about their products.

 - is made by a company that provides proof of third-party testing by an ISO 17025-compliant lab